 The menu lines up North American soul-food favourites such as buttermilk fried chicken, oyster po’ boy sliders and poutine.
 There are also larger dishes to share, such as DIY beef-brisket tortillas and a cold seafood platter.

 The interior is filled with greenery, umbrellas and soft furnishings.
 A large mural by local artists Frank & Mimi sits behind the bar.

-The drinks menu features five different Bloody Marys, one of which mixes vodka, a secret Proud Mary mix and clamato juice (a combination of clam and tomato juice).
+A breakfast menu offers croque monsieur and smoked-salmon tartine.
+On the weekend, the menu expands to more elaborate options such as a goat’s cheese tartine burger.
+Coffee comes from Sydney’s Double Roasters.
+The drinks menu features five different Bloody Marys, one of which mixes vodka, a secret Mary Mae's mix and clamato juice (a combination of clam and tomato juice).
 There are also plenty of other cocktails, a bunch of taps with beer from local producers (Ballistic, Slipstream, Green Beacon) and a short, white-heavy wine list.